F3real/F3real.github.io/content/ethernaut_wargame1.md

 }
 ~~~

 Looking at the code we see that first problem we have to overcome is modifier `contacted`.
 Length of content we need to send has to be greater then 2^200, which is impossible.
 We can bypass this due to fact that EVM doesn't validate an array's ABI-encoded length vs its actual payload.
-We will manually encode payload to send in similar way we have done in Blockchain CTF challenges.
+We will manually encode payload to send in similar way we have done in [Blockchain CTF]({filename}/blockchain_ctf.md) challenges.

+Payload:
 ~~~text
 1d3d4c0b
 0000000000000000000000000000000000000000000000000000000000000020